-You can control all of these insect pests by applying the broad spectrum insect killer Sevin.
+You can control all of these insect pests by applying a broad spectrum insect killer that's safe to use on fruiting crops.
 If you prefer an organic approach, try insecticidal soap instead.
 You can control aphids easily by shooting them off plants with a stream of water, but cane borers and fruitworms may prove to be more persistent pests.

 Common Diseases for Blackberries

 Blackberry plants sometimes contract a disease called purple blotch.
 When they do, small green sores start to appear near the bottom of the plant, working their way up as the disease progresses.
 Eventually, the sores turn from green to brown or red.
-To prevent purple blotch, keep your blackberry plants well away from their wild blackberry bush cousins.
+To prevent purple blotch, keep your blackberry plants well away from their wild blackberry bush cousins, if possible.

 Cane canker may also occur in blackberries.
 In this disease, red and brown sores appear on blackberry buds.
 Cane canker most often finds its way into a wounded plant, so take care not to mow or trim too close to your plants and be careful when working in the garden.
 Choose blackberry varieties that are resistant to the disease if it's known to be an issue in your area and avoid offering plants too much nitrogen.